rayanfam/rayanfam.github.io/_posts/2019-02-25-hypervisor-from-scratch-part-6.md

     __vmx_vmwrite(SECONDARY_VM_EXEC_CONTROL, AdjustControls(CPU_BASED_CTL2_RDTSCP | CPU_BASED_CTL2_ENABLE_INVPCID | CPU_BASED_CTL2_ENABLE_XSAVE_XRSTORS, MSR_IA32_VMX_PROCBASED_CTLS2));
 ```

-For the **CPU\_BASED\_VM\_EXEC\_CONTROL**, we set **CPU\_BASED\_ACTIVATE\_MSR\_BITMAP**; this way, we can enable the MSR BITMAP filter (described later in this part).
+As you can see, for the **CPU\_BASED\_VM\_EXEC\_CONTROL**, we set **CPU\_BASED\_ACTIVATE\_MSR\_BITMAP**; this way, we can enable the MSR BITMAP filter (described later in this part).
 Setting this field is somehow mandatory.
-As you might guess, Windows accesses lots of MSRs during a simple kernel execution, so if you don't set this bit, then you'll exit on each MSR access, and of course, your VMX Exit-Handler is called, hence clearing this bit to zero makes the system notably slower.
+As you might guess, Windows accesses lots of MSRs during a simple kernel execution, so if we don't set this bit, then we'll exit on each MSR access, and of course, our VMX Exit-Handler is called, hence clearing this bit to zero makes the system substantially slower.

 For the **SECONDARY\_VM\_EXEC\_CONTROL**, we use **CPU\_BASED\_CTL2\_RDTSCP** to enable **RDTSCP**, **CPU\_BASED\_CTL2\_ENABLE\_INVPCID** to enable **INVPCID** and the **CPU\_BASED\_CTL2\_ENABLE\_XSAVE\_XRSTORS** to enable **XSAVE** and **XRSTORS**.

-It's because I run the above code in my Windows 10 1809 and see Windows uses INVPCID and XSAVE for its internal use (in the processors that support these features), so if you didn't enable them before virtualizing the core, then it probably leads to error.
+It's because I run the above code in my Windows 10 1809 and see that Windows uses **INVPCID** and **XSAVE** for its internal use (in the processors that support these features), so if you didn't enable them before virtualizing the core, then it probably leads to error.

-Note that **RDTSCP** reads the current value of the processor's time-stamp counter (a 64-bit MSR) into the **EDX:EAX** registers and also reads the value of the **IA32\_TSC\_AUX** MSR (address C0000103H) into the **ECX** register.
-This instruction adds ordering to RDTSC and makes performance measures more accurate than RDTSC.
-INVPCID, Invalidates mappings in the translation lookaside buffers (TLBs) and paging-structure caches based on the process-context identifier (PCID), and XSAVE Performs a full or partial save of processor state components to the XSAVE area located at the memory address specified by the destination operand.
+Note that **RDTSCP** reads the current value of the processor's time-stamp counter into the **EDX:EAX** registers and also reads the value of the **IA32\_TSC\_AUX** MSR (address C0000103H) into the **ECX** register.
+This instruction adds ordering to RDTSC and makes performance measures more accurate than **RDTSC**.

+**INVPCID** invalidates mappings in the translation lookaside buffers (TLBs) and paging-structure caches based on the process-context identifier (PCID), and **XSAVE** Performs a full or partial save of processor state components to the **XSAVE** area located at the memory address specified by the destination operand.

 Please ensure to review the final value that you put on these fields as your processor might not support all these features, so you have to implement some additional functions or ignore some of them.